What is Alopecia X?

 - Monitoring the coat cycling and coat types of all Poms we breed (including use of selective clipping) and making appropriate decisions based on those considered abnormal, ie not correct double coat and guards hairs, vibrant healthy coats and no periods of coat cycle arrest

-- Remove any affected Poms from our breeding program
+- Remove any affected Poms or their progeny from our breeding program

 - Working co-operatively with breeders who share similar views in sharing progeny and/or stud services.